ShoraySnap/sample/README.md

    - Go inside `<root-directory>/build-installer/out` and check new files' version in the format `<branch-name>_<YYYYMMDD>`.
 4. On master and dev:
    - Checkout the branch and run `build.bat` file to batch build all of configurations for each Revit version.
    - The version is read from version.txt file.
-Update the file with corretct version and run build.ps1.
+Update the file with correct version and run build.ps1.
    - Check inside `<root-directory>/build-installer/out` for the build with correct version names.

 ## Unit Tests for revit-addin